Qualifying Child Relief (QCR) and Child Relief (Disability) are given to parents to recognise their efforts in supporting their children.

 YesNo

-1. Log in with your Singpass or Singpass Foreign user Account (SFA) at myTax Portal.
+1. Log in to myTax Portal your Singpass or Singpass Foreign user Account (SFA).

 2. Go to “Individuals” > “File Income Tax Return”.